Groovy52/Groovy52.github.io/_projects/saldnet.md

     - standard deviation ratio: 1.5

 **Data Augmentation**
 The preprocessed dataset of 10,985 scenes is split into 6,591 training, 2,197 validation, and 2,197 test samples.
-To mitigate class imbalance among robots, people, beds, and wheelchairs, we adopt GT sampling, a widely used data augmentation method originally introduced in SECOND.
+To mitigate class imbalance among robots, people, beds, and wheelchairs, GT sampling is adopted, a widely used data augmentation method originally introduced in SECOND.

 Specifically, annotated objects from a database are inserted into other training scenes.
 This augmentation increases the number of robots, beds, and wheelchairs, as summarized in Table 1.